About? About what?

 I hope you are enjoying our home-school organizational system.
 If you haven’t already, take some time to flip through the MOOSE book.
 You will see newsletters updated, and pages added as the year goes on.

 Homework is given on Monday nights, and due on Friday mornings.
 Please plan with your child to set aside the best times each week to complete homework.
-102 is on the Web!
+Room 303 is on the Web!
 You can visit our class homepage on the Falmouth website: http://blogs.falmouth.k12.ma.us/simplysuzy/

 Students should be reading 20 minutes each night – this can include having an adult read aloud to them.
-Reading materials should be anything that interests them – fiction, non-fiction, magazines, newspapers, etc… Students should also practice math facts (addition and subtraction right now, multiplication and division later this year) through the use of flashcards, internet sites, worksheets, or oral quizzing.
+Reading materials should be anything that interests them – fiction, non-fiction, magazines, newspapers, etc… Students should also practice math facts (addition, subtraction, multiplication and division) through the use of flashcards, internet sites, worksheets, or oral quizzing.

 MOST IMPORTANTLY: Homework should not be an upsetting experience for anyone.
 Homework is designed to review and practice skills learned in school.
 It is an exercise in organization and responsibility.
 If homework is causing problems in some way – write a note on the assignment, or send me an e-mail.
 It is my strong belief that a good night’s sleep (about 10 hours per night at this age) is FAR more important than any homework assignment.